NicoM1/IceEntity/README.md

 **Important:**

 Neko, while a nice target for quick testing, does have some quirks.
 If you are having strange issues with scripts, you may wish to try moving to a CPP build.
-(One issue that I have found is that checking input via FlxG.keys.pressed.* will not work in scripts running in Neko).
-I'm sorry if this is an annoyance, but the main point of the live-scripting system is to eliminate constant rebuilds, so the extra build time should not be too bad.
+I'm sorry if this is an annoyance, but the main point of the live-scripting system is to eliminate constant rebuilds, so the extra build time should not be too bad. **Note:** I fixed the main issue I had found with neko, so it appears to work fine now, but I'm leaving the above advice, as other situations may still be affected.

 **Live Scripting**
 ----------